skysheng7/AI_bias_in_farming/scripts/README.md

 - `04-bag_of_words.py`: Bag-of-words analysis by counting 1-gram, 2-gram, or 1 & 2 gram words in revised prompts and in text descriptions of images
 - `05-generate_plot_grid.py`: Generate plot grids to visualize the megadata from generaetd images
 - `06-cluster_plots.py`: Generate plot grids to summarize image clustering results
-- `07-revised_prompt_analysis`: Generate a dataframe to show success rate of prompt revision inhibition
+- `07-revised_prompt_analysis.py`: Generate a dataframe to show success rate of prompt revision inhibition
+- `08-reduce_img_size_for_LaTex.py`: shrink down the result plot size so that it can fit into LaTex and avoid long compilation time.

 ## Usage